Sulpicia: Poetry

 Sulpicia's surviving work consists of six short elegiac poems (3.13–18), which have been preserved as part of a collection of poetry, book 3 of the Corpus Tibullianum, initially attributed to Tibullus.
 The poems are addressed to Cerinthus.

 Cerinthus was most likely a pseudonym, in the style of the day (like Catullus's Lesbia and Propertius's Cynthia).
 Cerinthus has sometimes been thought to refer to the Cornutus addressed by Tibullus in two of his Elegies, probably an aristocratic Caecilius Cornutus.
 The similarity in consonants and the resemblance between the Greek κέρας (keras, 'horn') and Latin cornu (also 'horn') are among arguments cited in favour of this identification.
 Recent criticism, however, has tended away from attempting to identify Cerinthus with an historical figure in favour of noting the literary implications of the pseudonym.

 This fresco from Pompeii, c.
-AD 50–79, is traditionally identified as Sappho; some historians think it could represent Sulpicia.
+AD 50–79, is traditionally identified as Sappho.

 Some critics, such as Thomas Hubbard, Thomas Habinek, and Niklas Holzberg have challenged the view that the Sulpicia poems were authored by a woman.
 In an overview of Sulpician criticism, Alison Keith described the logic of Hubbard's article as "tortuous" and also highlights problems in Holzberg and Habinek's attempts to efface female authorship.
 In contrast, Judith P. Hallett argues for increasing the numbers of poems attributed to Sulpicia to include poems 8–12 from the Corpus Tibullianum, which had previously been attributed to an amicus Sulpiciae (friend of Sulpicia).
 Laurel Fulkerson, in her 2017 commentary on the Appendix Tibulliana, presents arguments on both sides of the debate and concludes that, while the question cannot be answered based on the existing evidence, “much is gained, and little lost, in treating the poetry of Sulpicia as an authentically recovered female voice from antiquity”.
 Another recent commentator, Robert Maltby, although not ruling out that the poems may have been written by a woman, believes that they date to a much later era and cannot be attributed to the niece of Messalla.

 While academics traditionally regarded Sulpicia as an amateur author, this view was challenged by Santirocco in an article published in 1979, and subsequently the literary merit of this collection of poems has been more fully explored.